bloominstituteoftechnology/web-module-project-class-components/README.md

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository in your terminal
+- [x] Clone your OWN version of the repository in your terminal
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into main (student's Repository). **Please don't merge your own pull request**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into main (student's Repository). **Please don't merge your own pull request**
-- [ ] From the home page of your repo, make sure you have your branch selected
+- [x] From the home page of your repo, make sure you have your branch selected
-- [ ] Copy the URL and paste it into Canvas
+- [x] Copy the URL and paste it into Canvas

 ### Task 2: MVP

 - **Don't focus on styling yet**.
 We want you to worry about function over form today.
-- Your todo list should display a list of todos, an input field, a submit button, and a clear all button.
+- Your todo list should display:
+1) list of todos - make array of data using default
+2) an input field - form creation
+3) a submit button - button with OnSubmit()
+4) and a clear all button - button - resets state to blank original array?

 - Be sure to use the given files for building out these components.

+- App is the main Application
+- ToDoForm is the FORM that will be displayed and logic
+- ToDo is the Component that takes in the ToDoForm
+- ToDoList is the raw data and some logic

 - `<App />` will hold all the data needed for this project.
 It will also be the container for your Todo Components.
   - All of your application data will be stored here on `<App />`.
   - All of your `handler` functions should live here on `<App />`.